 Even a minor injury to the scalp or forehead can cause a large lump.
-Find out when it's time to see a doctor.
+Find out when it's time to see a health care provider.

 Margarine usually tops butter for heart health.
 But not all margarines are created equal.

-Learn why doctors generally don't recommend a CA 125 test for ovarian cancer screening.
+Learn why health care providers generally don't recommend a CA 125 test for ovarian cancer screening.

 Interested in using CBD?
 Here's what you need to know about the risks and benefits of using this drug.

 Find out how COVID-19 can affect dogs and cats, what you can do to protect your pet, and how to care for your pet if it becomes sick.

 Many treatments are being studied for COVID-19.
 Only one drug has been approved — an antiviral drug called remdesivir.

 Understand how underlying health problems, the places where people live and work, and racism can affect who becomes severely ill with COVID-19.

 Swollen lymph nodes caused by the COVID-19 vaccine can look like breast cancer on a mammogram.
 Find out what to do if you've got a mammogram scheduled.